cetdac-org/cetdac-help-center/docs/en/reference/bch/README.md

 Determine if it is the main testnet address

-- Type：method
+- type：method
-- Parameter:
+- parameter:
   - **address** | [string] Address
-- Return:
+- return:
 	- **isTestnetAddress** | [bool]

 [Try][26]